 My conjecture?
 I’ve strained my gastrocnemius (calf) muscle origin or a hamstring attachment.
 While the injury is not debilitating, it’s lingering and thus frustrating.
 Today, in a fit of curiosity (plus desperation, I admit), I bought a tube of Traumeel, a homeopathic ointment containing Arnica montana.
 An acquaintance recently recommended it, adding that she, too, was a major skeptic before she tried it.

 Chances are, this is just another medical myth.
 Just another case of the placebo effect.
 That said, who cares if it works by placebo, by one’s subjective perception of recovery?
-If you believe that drinking rooibos tea, wearing a magnet bracelet, or taking glucosamine supplements are therapeutic, go for it.
+If you believe that drinking rooibos tea, wearing a magnet bracelet, or taking glucosamine supplements are therapeutic, go for it (just make sure you follow the Drug Guardians, then).
 No skin off anyone else’s nose.
 Sure its not an official thing like Podiatry Los Angeles, but if you think everything needs to be approved by the FDA or something like that, then you are going to miss out on a few things.
 At the very same time though, with xarelto class action lawsuits become the norm, we definitely need our better judgement sometimes.

 Reading that Wikipedia definition of placebo effect, I learned about its counterpart, the nocebo effect, in which one’s symptoms are worsened by taking an inert placebo treatment—simply due to one’s pessimistic attitude and expectation that the treatment would cause undesirable results.